-Start your trip in the main square.
+Start your trip in the main square, which is within walking distance to lots of Brussels attractions.
 This is where the Grand Palace is.
 Most days there is a market set up in the square where you can buy flowers, souvenirs, fruit, or whatever happens to be on hand that day.
 It’s a nice place to sit and watch the world go by while admiring the details of the Palace, city hall, and the other buildings on the perimeter of the square.

 In August of even numbered years, Brussels holds a flower carpet festival in this square.
 Intricate designs are made using thousands of flowers based on a different theme each time.
 It only lasts a few days, but it’s an amazing sight to see.
 Check here for dates to plan your trip to Brussels to see it.